London Penny Post: Premier postal system

+The London Penny Post mail service was launched with weeks of publicity preceding it on 27 March 1680.
+To announce the new Penny Post, public notices were published in several local newspapers (figure 1) and notices and posters were also printed and circulated.
+They proclaimed the London Penny Post as a 'New Design, contrived for the great Increase of Trade and Ease of Correspondence [...] by Conveying of LETTERS or PACQUETS under a Pound Weight, to and from all parts within the Cities of London and Westminster, and the Out Parishes within the Weekly Bills of Mortality'.
+In order to achieve this, Dockwra, Murrey and their partners divided the area of the Bills (which stretched from Westminster to Blackwall, and from Hackney to Lambeth) into seven districts each with its own sorting office.
+They established a Head Office in the home of Dockwra himself, who was living in a mansion on Lime Street (formerly owned by Sir Robert Abdy).

-Several Penny Post offices were established at various points within London where letters that were collected from drop-boxes about the city were sorted and sent out for delivery.
-Dockwra, Murrey and their partners divided London as far as (inclusively) Westminster and Blackwall and Hackney and Lambeth into seven districts with a sorting office for each.
-They established a Head Office that was set up in the home of Dockwra himself who was living in a mansion on Lime Street that was formerly owned by Sir Robert Abdy.
-Dockwra established hourly collections, with a maximum of ten deliveries daily for London and a minimum of six deliveries for the various London suburbs, such as Hackney and Islington.
-However Robert Murray was arrested in May 1680, along with another associate of the Penny Post, George Cowdron, for distributing by means of the Penny Post what was considered to be seditious material criticising the Duke of York (afterwards James II).
+Robert Murray, however, was arrested in May 1680, along with another associate of the Penny Post, George Cowdron, for distributing by means of the Penny Post what was considered to be seditious material criticising the Duke of York (afterwards James II).
 This left Dockwra to manage the Penny Post and as such credit is roundly given to him for its designs and further improvements as the Penny Post at that point having only been in operation for a couple of months was still in its developmental stages.
-Within two years the Penny Post had grown to such proportions that approximately four to five hundred receiving-houses and wall-boxes had been established at various locations about the city of London, however some of the accounts vary.
-E.g. in Robert Seymour's Survey of London and Westminster, published in 1735, he puts the number of receiving houses at over 600.
+Dockwra established hourly collections, with a maximum of ten deliveries daily for the city centre, a minimum of six deliveries for the suburbs and four for the outlying villages (such as Hackney and Islington).
 Dockwra's Penny Post delivered letters and packets weighing up to one pound and delivery was guaranteed within four hours, each letter being marked with a heart shaped time stamp indicating the time an item was dropped off for delivery.

+Within two years the Penny Post had grown to such proportions that approximately four to five hundred receiving-houses and wall-boxes had been established at various locations about the city of London.
 Because the new postal service was affordable to the general public with its inexpensive flat rate of one penny it became an almost instant success and became the predecessor of the postal systems that later emerged and are still in use today in Great Britain and elsewhere today.
-To announce the new Penny Post's inter-city mail services public notices were published in several local newspapers (figure 1) and notices and posters were also printed and circulated.
+Not all were in favour, however: many couriers and porters regarded the Penny Post as a threat to the delivery services they offered, and they sometimes resorted to assaulting the Post's messengers, tearing down advertisements and committing other acts of violence.
+There was also ongoing concern about the Whig party supporting the Penny Post and using it to distribute anti-Catholic and seditious newsletters (in an attempt to exclude the Duke of York, the future James II, from the succession to the throne on the grounds that he was Catholic); the Protestants denounced the concern as a design of the Duke of York and the Popish party.